 Every year, Christmas happens (substitute with any other religious or non-religious holiday).
 Then it’s your mum’s birthday, and your best friend is getting married in the summer.
 Before you know it, your travel savings go down the pan.

 For the average person, like myself, it takes years to save for a career gap.
 In fact, it took both me and Alex five years to save for our year-long travel career break.
-To find out more about how we did that, check out our essential guide to saving money for a travel career break.
+To find out more about how we did that, and how you can too, check out our essential guide to saving money for a travel career break.

 During those years, events come up and celebrations happen, and you begin to stress about money and worry about saving.
 If you’re one of these people who can just stick to their guns and say no, I admire you.
 That was something I had to work on.